-When receiving a fabric in the workshop WE ALWAYS CHECK the pattern repeat, by measuring it on the actual fabric.
+When receiving a fabric in the workroom WE ALWAYS CHECK the pattern repeat, by measuring it on the actual fabric.
 Quite often there can be a slight variation to the figure quoted by the supplier in the fabric details.
 This difference is usually not enough to require more fabric, but can change the calculated adjusted cut drops a bit.

 Sometimes though the fabric supplier gets it plain wrong and here is a recent example.